fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 Can you do intrauterine insemination (IUI) with aspirated sperm?

-Yes, aspirated sperm can be used for an IUI procedure, though there are considerations regarding its use.
+In some cases, aspirated sperm may be used for IUI, though there are important considerations regarding its suitability, including the motility and quality of the retrieved sperm.
 This is because sperm obtained from aspiration procedures, particularly in cases of non-obstructive azoospermia, may not be suitable for IUI due to their potential lack of motility and low quality.

 However, IUI with aspirated sperm is possible if the retrieved sperm is sufficiently mobile and has a normal shape.
-If the sperm is properly processed and washed to concentrate the healthiest sperm, it can be used for IUI as effectively as sperm obtained through natural ejaculation.
+If the sperm is properly processed and washed to select those most suitable for inseminationit may be suitable for use in IUI, though outcomes vary depending on the quality and motility of the retrieved sperm and other individual factors.

 For the best results, many fertility specialists recommend combining sperm aspiration with intracytoplasmic sperm injection (ICSI) during IVF rather than IUI.
-ICSI offers a higher chance of successful fertilisation because a single healthy sperm is injected directly into an egg, eliminating the need for it to swim and penetrate naturally.
+ICSI involves injecting a single sperm directly into an egg, which means it does not rely on the sperm's ability to swim and penetrate the egg independently.
+This may make it a suitable option in cases where sperm motility or quantity is a concern.

 What are the alternatives to IUI using aspirated sperm?